kyma-project/istio/docs/user/technical-reference/05-20-support-for-network-policies.md

-# Support for NetworkPolicies
+# Network Policies
+Learn about the network policies for the Istio module, enable the network policy support, and allow egress traffic to your workloads.

 ## Overview
-To enable secure-by-default practices, the Istio module allows creation of NetworkPolicies in `istio-system` and `kyma-system` namespaces.
+To enable secure-by-default practices, the Istio module allows creation of network policies in the `istio-system` and `kyma-system` namespaces.
-These policies restrict traffic to and from Istio components, ensuring that only baseline necessary communication is allowed.
+These policies restrict traffic to and from Istio components, ensuring that only necessary baseline communication is allowed.
-The policies make sure that in case a deny-by-default policy is applied at the cluster or namespace level, Istio module components can still function properly.
+The policies make sure that in case a deny-by-default policy is applied at the cluster or namespace level, the Istio module's components can still function properly.

-## Enable NetworkPolicy support
+## Enable Network Policy Support
-Enable support by setting the flag in the Istio custom resource.
+To enable support for network policies, set the flag `networkPoliciesEnabled: true` in the Istio custom resource.
 This setting is disabled by default.

 ```yaml
 apiVersion: operator.kyma-project.io/v1alpha2